reaskearth/api/README.md

 `v1/deepcyc/point` returns maximum TC surface windspeeds of all (synthetic) events impacting a given latitude, longitude point during the given epoch.
 The windspeeds can be returned with a range of different terrain corrections:

-- `ft_gust`: Full Terrain 3-second gust correction.
+- `FT_GUST`: Full Terrain 3-second gust correction.
 Uses our ML terrain correction algorithm to calculate over-land gust depending on such things as land-use, topography, wind direction etc.
-- `ow`: Open Water.
+- `OW`: Open Water.
 No correction is applied.
-- `nt`: No Terrain.
+- `NT`: No Terrain.
 As above, no correction is applied.
-- `ot`: Open Terrain.
+- `OT`: Open Terrain.
 An flat grassland correction is applied.

 In addition either a `3-second` or `1-minute` wind averaging period can be selected.
 For the `ft_gust` terrain type only `3-second` wind averaging is supported.